St0nefish/openrgb-control/README.md

 edit this to change the on-wake profile name or add support for setting profile pre-sleep

 ### setup.sh
-script to copy openrgb-wake to /usr/lib/systemd/system-sleep/openrgb
+script to copy openrgb-sleep to /usr/lib/systemd/system-sleep/openrgb